Please note that applications for the 2018 Sutton Trust Summer School will close on Thursday 8 March 2018, at 5 pm.

-Applicants to Durham University’s Sutton Trust Summer School must be in Year 12 (or equivalent), attending a maintained state school or college and under the age of 18 on the first day of the summer school they are applying for.
-To find out more information about the application process, and to apply for a place on the programme, visit the Sutton Trust website.
+Applicants to Durham University’s Sutton Trust Summer School must be in Year 12 (or equivalent), and attending a maintained state school or college.
+Although applications are closed this year, it is possible to find out more information about the application process by visiting the Sutton Trust website.
 At Durham, application decisions are made by qualified staff in the University’s Access & Student Recruitment Team.